 As a coach and advisor, Diane (she/her) works with leaders at all levels to figure out what they want, see themselves clearly, and present their capabilities confidently.
 Together, we figure out what problems folks want to solve next, then find the holes in organizations or markets that they are most interested in filling.

-For more than two decades, Diane has focused on transforming organizations through my roles as a strategy consultant, team leader, and change manager.
+For more than two decades, Diane has focused on transforming organizations through her roles as a strategy consultant, team leader, and change manager.
 She has worked with teams from over 100 organizational clients across social, public, and private sectors.
 She has also coached hundreds of mid- to senior-level professionals along their career and leadership journeys.

 Diane serves on faculty in Northwestern University’s School of Education and Social Policy, co-teaching graduate-level courses including Developing for Career Advancement; Developing for Diversity, Equity, Inclusion, and Justice; and Leading Global Change.
 She was named a 2025 Notable Leader in Philanthropy by Crain’s Chicago Business.

-Reach out to Diane at diane@paperweight-advising.com
+Reach out to Diane at

-Arianna Klitzner
+Ariana Klitzner

 Consultant